Best white wine selections for 2025

 Exploring white wine varietals and white wine grapes

-Navigating the different kinds of white wine can be overwhelming, with so many styles, labels, and regions to choose from.
-But getting familiar with the white wine grapes is the secret to making sense of what’s in your glass!
+Choosing between different kinds of white wine with so many styles, labels and regions to choose comes down to getting familiar with the white wine grapes themselves!

-A single grape can taste completely different depending on where it’s grown.
-That’s why knowing the main varieties helps you predict flavors, explore new bottles with confidence, and understand what to expect from the most popular white wines.
+A single grape can taste completely different depending on where it’s grown and the wine maker’s production method.
+Learning the main varieties helps you anticipate the flavors in your glass but also gives you confidence to explore new bottles with confidence.

-Here are some of the white wine varietals worth knowing:
+Here are some of the white wine varietals used to produce the most popular white wines:

 • Chardonnay: Chardonnay is a grape that can be buttery or crisp with flavors of apple and vanilla.